 With more seniority, the risk of moving jobs also goes up.
 However, in the current - insanely hot - market, the upside can be higher than most people expect.
 It can be a good time to either take a risk, or to secure more of the upside at your current company.

-Advice for Junior Tech Workers
+Advice for Less Experienced Tech Workers

-Remote work is the main root cause for juniors not experiencing a heated market.
+Remote work is the main root cause for entry-level folks not experiencing a heated market.
 Companies want to hire seniors, because they don’t know how to onboard and train juniors in a fully remote setting.
 Working in the office this was less of a problem, as juniors had access to the team the whole day.
 They got mentorship and guidance most of the day, and picked up speed much quicker.

 We hire less experienced engineers with high potential.
 We onboard with lots of pair programming sessions, and ensure communication is seamless.
 Remote onboarding and supporting those people is something we’ve been learning to do well for years, as we’ve been full-remote before COVID.

-More juniors on to the market is a secondary cause.
+More entry-level engineers on to the market is a secondary cause.
 More and more people are realizing how tech offers an attractive, and high-paying career.
 Bootcamps are signing up students, promising that with little time and money investment, anyone can become a highly paid engineer.
 At the same time, a large portion of new grads - both from universities and bootcamps - are struggling to get their first job.

 - Know that it will be hard.
 Bootcamps oversell how easy it is to get job in tech: because they need applicants to come, so they make money.
-Success stories from people getting jobs without experience both have survivor bias, and those are usually stories from years ago, when the job market was not so hostile to junior engineers.
+Success stories from people getting jobs without experience both have survivor bias, and those are usually stories from years ago, when the job market was not so hostile to entry-level engineers.